51 Best Easy and Cheap Self-Care Ideas To Boost Moms

 Many budget-friendly crafting projects can be done with materials you may already have at home or that can be purchased inexpensively.

-11) Drawing or painting
+11) Drawing or Painting

 someone is painting a picture - cheap self-care ideas

-15) Exploring photography with a smartphone
+15) Photography with a Smartphone

 a woman is taking a picture of flowers with a cellphone - cheap self-care ideas